whiteheaddmark/Observatory-Databases/architecture.md

 | /calmodels/1/measurements | Create new measure. for model 1 | Retrieve all measure. for model 1 | Bulk update of measure. for model 1 | Remove all measure. for model 1 |
 <div align="center">Table 1 API contract design structure.</div>

-## API Design
+## API Organization
-Avoid creating APIs that simply mirror the internal structure of a database.
-The purpose of REST is to model entities and the operations that an application can perform on those entities.
-A client should not be exposed to the internal implementation.
+The following best practices should guide API organization and design:
+- Adopt a consistent naming convention in URIs.
-Entities are often grouped together into collections (orders, customers).
-A collection is a separate resource from the item within the collection, and should have its own URI.
+- Entities are often grouped together into collections; a collection is a separate resource from the item within the collection and should have its own URI; organize URIs for collections and items into a hierarchy; use plural nouns for URIs that reference collections.
-Adopt a consistent naming convention in URIs.
-In general, it helps to use plural nouns for URIs that reference collections.
-It's a good practice to organize URIs for collections and items into a hierarchy.
-Also consider the relationships between different types of resources and how you might expose these associations.
+- Consider the relationships between different types of resources and how these associations should be exposed.
-Avoid introducing dependencies between the web API and the underlying data sources.
+- Avoid introducing dependencies between the API and the underlying data sources.
+- Avoid creating APIs that simply mirror the internal structure of a database.

 ## API Versions
-How to support data source versioning with API versioning.(?)
-Versioning enables a web API to indicate the features and resources that it exposes, and a client application can submit requests that are directed to a specific version of a feature or resource.
+Versioning enables an API to indicate the features and resources that it exposes and clients can submit requests that are directed to a specific version of a feature or resource.
+The API contract design should include a versioning mechanism to handle service or data source changes that could break client logic.

+Included below are the current versioning options to consider:
-- No versioning: This is the simplest approach, and may be acceptable for some internal APIs.
+- **No versioning** This is the simplest approach and may be acceptable for some internal APIs.
 Significant changes could be represented as new resources or new links.
 Adding content to existing resources might not present a breaking change as client applications that are not expecting to see this content will ignore it.
-- URI versioning: Each time you modify the web API or change the schema of resources, you add a version number to the URI for each resource.
+- **URI versioning** Each API modification or schema change results in a version number update to the URI for each resource.
 The previously existing URIs should continue to operate as before, returning resources that conform to their original schema.
-- Query String versioning: Rather than providing multiple URIs, you can specify the version of the resource by using a parameter within the query string appended to the HTTP request.
-This approach has the semantic advantage that the same resource is always retrieved from the same URI, but it depends on the code that handles the request to parse the query string and send back the appropriate HTTP response.
+- **Query String versioning** Rather than providing multiple URIs, resource versions can be specified via a parameter within the query string appended to the HTTP request.
+This approach has the semantic advantage that the same resource is always retrieved from the same URI but it relies on the code that handles the request to parse the query string and send back the appropriate HTTP response.
-- Header versioning: Rather than appending the version number as a query string parameter, you could implement a custom header that indicates the version of the resource.
-This approach requires that the client application adds the appropriate header to any requests, although the code handling the client request could use a default value (version 1) if the version header is omitted.
+- **Header versioning** Rather than appending the version number as a query string parameter, custom headers indicate the version of the resource.
+This approach requires that the client application adds the appropriate header to any requests.
+The code handling the client request could use a default value (version 1) if the version header is omitted.

 ## Authentication and Authorization
+DMS plans to adopt a zero trust architecture to satisfy evolving IAM requirements.
+In the intermediate term, this involves the use of Red Hat Identity Management (based on FreeIPA) and Red Hat SSO (based on Keycloak) which support standard protocols including OpenId Connect, OAuth2, SAML, etc. NRAO data operations interfaces must utilize DMS IAM technologies.
+DMS maintains a strong preference forleveraging existing IAM libraries when possible and custom development in this area should only be a last resort.
+Additionally, the API contract detailed design phase should include an analysis of the authentication and authorization requirements for people and programs to access data sources.
+Finally, the logical design should be updated to include the use of DMS IAM technologies and the IAM parts of the API contract detailed design.

 # References
 The content of this document is completely derived from the following sources.